kubernetes-retired/service-catalog/docs/v1/use-cases.md

   capabilities to end users.
 * As a User of a Service Instance, I want to be able to change the Service Instance plan so that I may size it appropriately for my needs.
-* What is the update story for bindings to a service instance?
+* What is the update story for bindings to a Service Instance?
-* What is the versioning and update story for a service instance: what happens when a broker changes the services it provides?
+* What is the versioning and update story for a Service Instance: what happens when a broker changes the Services it provides?

 ## Unbinding from a Service Instance